palms-project/reports/README.md

 </div>

 This repository contains the reports for the PALMS project.
-Each report is written in LaTeX, and ech one is built as a PDF automatically and made available under the [latest release](https://github.com/palms-project/reports/releases/latest).
+Each report is written in LaTeX, and each one is built as a PDF automatically and made available under the [latest release](https://github.com/palms-project/reports/releases/latest).

 ## Building